Eschatologue/CM_wiki/docs/equipment/weapon/index.md

     1. e.g. If you throw a handaxe, you use your Strength, but if you throw a dagger, you can use either your Strength or your Dexterity, since the dagger has the *Finesse*(1) property.
         { .annotate }

-        1. When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
+        1. *Finesse* is a weapon property.
+You choose either your Strength or Dexterity modifier for the attack rolls and damage rolls.
 You must use the same modifier for both rolls.

 :material-hand-clap:{ .lg .middle } **Two-Handed**